JuliaLang/julia/README.md

 * `unsafe_get` returns the `:value` field of a `Nullable` object without any null-check and has a generic fallback for non-`Nullable` argument. [#18484](https://github.com/JuliaLang/julia/pull/18484) (Also, `isnull` has a generic fallback for non-`Nullable` argument.)

+* `transcode` converts between UTF-xx string encodings in Julia 0.5 (as a lightweight alternative to the LegacyStrings package), [#17323](https://github.com/JuliaLang/julia/pull/17323).

 ## Renamed functions

 * `pointer_to_array` and `pointer_to_string` have been replaced with `unsafe_wrap(Array, ...)` and `unsafe_wrap(String, ...)` respectively.